-- I have the same frustration as you: poor to no nodulation - West Texas research (Dawson Co.): - Guar seedbox powder (an inferior product) - Concentrated peanut liquid Lift as advised by company (Bradyrhizobium) - Nothing!
-No increase in nodulation. - Some 'seed inoculants' used in guar (e.g., Sono Ag., Plainview, TX) have Rhizobium, and other biologicals but may not be specific to guar
+- I have the same frustration as you: poor to no nodulation - West Texas research (Dawson Co.): - Guar seedbox powder (an inferior product), and now no longer commercially available - Concentrated peanut liquid Lift as advised by company (Bradyrhizobium) - Nothing!
+No increase in nodulation. - Some 'seed inoculants' used in guar (e.g., Sono Ag., Plainview, TX) have Rhizobium, and other biologicals but may not be specific to guar ATEXAS ASM